IgorDragun/pogoda/README.md

 ### Pogoda.
-This application show the weather in main cities in Republic of Belarus:
+This application shows the weather in main cities in Republic of Belarus:
 - *Minsk*;
 - *Brest*;
 - *Vitebsk*;